Computing with quadratic forms over number fields: Isotropy of a quadratic form

 where $(a_i, a_j)_\gp$ denotes the $\gp$-adic Hilbert symbol.
-Recently J.~Voight in \cite{VoightXX} presented an algorithm for computing the Hilbert symbol in a completion of a number field.
+An algorithm for computing the Hilbert symbol in a completion of a number field was recently presented in \cite{Voight13}.
 We use it to verify whether a quadratic form is isotropic over a dyadic completion of~$K$.